-- 8.2.1 Minutes will be a concise and accurate record of the essence of the discussions and the decision, in a form that can be clearly understood by a member of the public. - 8.2.2 The form of minutes may vary depending on the type of meeting but shall not be a verbatim record, save for motions and amendments which shall be recorded in the exact form in which they are put to the meeting. - 8.2.3 Minutes will be made available for public inspection in accordance with statutory requirements. - 8.2.4 The minutes will be the formal record of attendance at meetings by Members.
+- 8.2.1 Minutes will be a concise and accurate record of the essence of the discussions and the decision, in a form that can be clearly understood by a member of the public. - 8.2.2 The form of minutes may vary depending on the type of meeting but shall not be a verbatim record, save for motions and amendments which shall be recorded in the exact form in which they are put to the meeting. - 8.2.3 The Chair will sign the minutes of the proceedings at the next suitable meeting.
+The Chair will move that the minutes of the previous meeting be signed as an accurate record.
+The only part of the minutes that can be discussed is their accuracy.

+- 8.2.4 Minutes will be made available for public inspection in accordance with statutory requirements. - 8.2.5 The minutes will be the formal record of attendance at meetings by Members.